 With this appliance, you can grind up to two pounds of meat per minute.
 The easy-to-use on and off switches make using it a breeze.

 The accessories it comes with are also big pluses, especially if you want to be adventurous and try your hand at different recipes.
-You’ll get three different grinder disks (for fine, medium, and coarse ground), a sausage stuffer funnel, and a kibbe attachment.
+You’ll get three different stainless steel cutting plates (for fine, medium, and coarse ground), a sausage stuffing tube, and a kibbe attachment.
 It’s versatility at its finest.

 All parts that come in contact with your food are made of food-grade materials.
 The stainless steel blades and the ABS plastic accessories ensure your food will stay perfectly safe for consumption.

-On top of all that, this is a very sturdy model.
+On top of all that, this is a very sturdy electric meat grinder.
 The appliance has a triple-wall design, making it more resistant to wear-and-tear, rust, and dents.
 It protects your investment and ensures you keep using your grinder for a long time.

 Cleaning it couldn’t be easier either.
 Although the parts aren’t dishwasher-safe, they can be soaked in soapy water when you’re done using the unit.
 Pat them dry and you’re done.
 Additionally, the “reverse” button helps you unclog the machine once it starts getting sluggish.

-Lastly, the noise-reduction feature and the built-in accessories storage drawer are two great features to have, too.
+Lastly, the noise-reduction feature and the built-in accessories storage drawer are two high-quality features to have, too.

 2. Best Budget Meat Grinder: Sunmile Electric Grinder and Sausage Stuffer

 If you’re looking for a more affordable unit, look no further.
-This Sunmile Electric model is the best cheap meat grinder you’ll find.
+This Sunmile electric meat grinder is the best cheap meat grinder you’ll find.
 It’s easy to use, surprisingly versatile, and, most importantly, budget-friendly!

 This unit can handle up to 150 pounds of meat per hour.
 That’s roughly two-and-a-half pounds per minute, meaning you’ll get supper done in no time.

 You can choose how coarse you want your grind to be.
 The three disks give you flexibility and full control over your cooking.
-You can even stuff sausages with this unit because it comes with a special sausage stuffer attachment.
+You can even stuff sausages with this unit because it comes with special sausage stuffing tubes.

 Another awesome thing about it is how easy it is to use.
 The three big buttons say on, off, and reverse.
 Straightforward, right?
-You won’t be left wondering how to run this unit.
+You won’t be left wondering how to go about grinding meat using this appliance.

 Additionally, there is a circuit-breaker built into the Sunmile grinder.
 It protects your appliance from any power surges, making it last longer.
 This will value your investment in the long-run.